buildpacks/docs/content/docs/features/dockerfiles.md

++++
-+++ title="Dockerfiles"
+title="Dockerfiles"
 summary="Dockerfiles can be used to extend base images for buildpacks builds"
 +++

 ## Why Dockerfiles?

 Buildpacks can do a lot, but there are some things buildpacks can't do.
 They can't install operating system packages, for example.
 Why not?

 Buildpacks run unprivileged (i.e, buildpacks do not run as the `root` user) and cannot make arbitrary changes to the filesystem.
 This enhances security, enables buildpack interoperability, and preserves the ability to rebase - but it comes at a cost.
 Base image authors must anticipate the OS-level dependencies that will be needed at build and run-time ahead of time, and this isn't always possible.

 This has been a longstanding source of [discussion](https://github.com/buildpacks/rfcs/pull/173) within the CNB project: how can we preserve the benefits of buildpacks while enabling more powerful capabilities?

 ## Buildpacks and Dockerfiles can work together

 Buildpacks are often presented as an alternative to Dockerfiles, but we think buildpacks and Dockerfiles can work together.

 Buildpacks are optimized for creating layers that are efficient and logically mapped to the dependencies that they provide.
 By contrast, Dockerfiles are the most-used and best-understood mechanism for constructing base images and installing OS-level dependencies for containers.

 The CNB Dockerfiles feature allows Dockerfiles to "provide" dependencies that buildpacks "require" through a shared [build plan](/docs/reference/spec/buildpack-api/#build-plan), by introducing the concept of image extensions.

 ## What are image extensions?

 Image extensions are buildpack-like components that use a restricted `Dockerfile` syntax to expand base images.
 Their purpose is to generate Dockerfiles that can be used to extend the builder or run images prior to buildpacks builds.

 Like buildpacks, extensions participate in the `detect` phase - analyzing application source code to determine if they are needed.
-During `detect`, extensions can contribute to the [build plan](/docs/reference/spec/buildpack-api/#build-plan) - recording dependencies that they are able to "provide" (though unlike buildpacks, they can't "require" anything).
+During `detect`, extensions can contribute to the [build plan](/docs/reference/spec/buildpack-api/#build-plan) - recording dependencies that they are able to " provide" (though unlike buildpacks, they can't "require" anything).

 If the provided order contains extensions, the output of `detect` will be a group of image extensions and a group of buildpacks that together produce a valid build plan.
 Image extensions only generate Dockerfiles - they don't create layers or participate in the `build` phase.

 An image extension could be defined with the following directory: